The-Motor-Element/search_backend/AWS_FREE_TIER_GUIDE.md

 2. **Test Search Features**: Use the UI to test faceted search, autocomplete, and analytics
 3. **Load Your Data**: Replace demo data with your own product catalog
 4. **Customize UI**: Modify the test UI for your specific use case
-5. **Plan Production**: When ready, use the full ECS deployment for production
+5. **Plan Production**: When ready, scale to larger instances or managed services

 ---